hydration13/friendspaces/README.md

 ### 🎨 Customization

 **Space Setup:**
-- Custom name and emoji icon (from 100+ options)
+- Custom name and emoji icon (from 10+ options for the built in picker)
 - Login screen displays your space's emoji
 - Background and text color themes
-- Public or private (with 10-character join code)
+- Public or private (with 10-character join code for private)

 **Table Permissions:**
 - Control who can **view** each table